John Bird Sumner: Archbishop of Canterbury

 In 1848 he was elevated to Archbishop of Canterbury (under which title he signed documents as "J B Cantuar") with an annual income of £15,000.

 Shortly after taking his seat in the House of Lords he voted for Catholic emancipation, which brought him into conflict with many of the clergy in his diocese.

 In 1851, Sumner led the religious service at the formal opening of the Great Exhibition in "The Crystal Palace" in Hyde Park.

 Sumner's numerous writings were much esteemed, especially by the evangelical party to which he belonged.
 His best known writings are his Treatise on the Records of Creation and the Moral Attributes of the Creator (London, 1816) and The Evidence of Christianity derived from its Nature and Reception (London, 1821).

 In the Gorham Case, Sumner came into conflict with Henry Phillpotts, Bishop of Exeter (1778–1869), who accused him of supporting heresy and refused to communicate with him.
 He supported the Divorce Bill in parliament but opposed the Deceased Wife's Sister Bill and the bill for removing Jewish disabilities.
 His obituary in the Norfolk News of 13 September 1862 commented that "he strongly opposed the admission of Jews into parliament ... and was among the foremost to denounce the Puseyite school of theology".

 Sumner was president of the Canterbury Association, which founded Christchurch, New Zealand.
 In 1848 he was elected a Fellow of the Royal Society.
+Archbishop Sumner Church of England Primary School in Lambeth is named in his memory.